Tanovea (rabacfosadine) Chemotherapy

 What is Tanovea Chemotherapy and What Does It Do?

-Rabacfosadine is known by the brand name Tanovea.®,2 Tanovea chemotherapy is an injectable cytotoxic agent given in the veterinary hospital over the course of several weeks (see below).
+Rabacfosadine is known by the brand name Tanovea.® Tanovea chemotherapy is an injectable cytotoxic agent given in the veterinary hospital over several weeks (see more on this below).

-Tanovea is a prodrug3, which means that it is inactive in its initial form.
-Specific canine cancer cells, particularly lymphoma, contain enzymes that convert rabacfosadine into the active agent.3,5,8 This allows Tanovea to specifically target the cancer cells, while leaving normal cells unharmed.
+Tanovea is a prodrug,3 which means that it is inactive in its initial form.
+Specific canine cancer cells, particularly lymphoma, contain enzymes that convert rabacfosadine into the active agent.3,5,8 This allows Tanovea to target the cancer cells specifically while leaving normal cells unharmed.

 Like many chemo drugs, Tanovea chemotherapy is given by injection into the dog’s vein.
 The infusion takes about 30 minutes3 and is done at the vet hospital.